mlrepa/mlrepa-library/docs/project/1-git-get-started.md

 ## 🏁 **Conclusion**

 Congratulations on completing this tutorial! 🥳

 By now, you should have a solid understanding of what Git is and why it is important for machine learning development.

-You have also learned the basic concepts of version control, including repositories, commits, branches, merges, merge request/pull request (MR/PR), and fork.
+You have also learned the basic concepts of version control, including repository, commit, branch, merge, merge request/pull request (MR/PR), and fork.

 See you on the next step!